 Fiber Construction Costs

 Discussed below are underground fiber construction costs (i.e., laying fiber), the key drivers of fiber construction cost variances, two real-world examples of fiber construction costs, and the lower inherent cost of aerial fiber installation.

 How Much Does it Cost to Lay Fiber?

 On average, it costs between $1,000 to $1,250 per residential household passed or $60,000 to $80,000 per route mile, to “lay” or bury fiber optic cable.
-Households passed refers to fiber optic cable that is built along residential streets, but excludes the connection or “drop” into the home, which uses lateral fiber connections.
+Households passed refers to fiber that is built along residential streets, but excludes the connection or “drop” into the home, which uses lateral fiber connections.